goerz/LPBS/README.rst

 Installation
 ------------

-LPBS can be install from PyPi, using
+LPBS can be installed from PyPi, using

 ::